“I want to retire early with 1 million dollars.“

 I like to use the analogy of a caged pet being set free so that all they want to do is run.
 It tends to be the same thing with retirees.

-For the fact of the average shortfall at 71 is typically when the spending has already started to decrease, I feel it then also increases the probability of success for my clients.
+The fact that the average shortfall at 71 is typically when the spending has already started to decrease, I feel it then also increases the probability of success for my clients.

 How Did They Make it Work?